SKang393/My-Day-Learning-Town/README.md

 https://github.com/sungwoo651/My-Day-Learning-Town/releases

-Download one of the release assets for v0.7.0:
+Download one of the release assets for v0.9.0:

+- `My-Day-Learning-Town-v0.9.0-Windows-EXE.zip`
-- `My-Day-Learning-Town-v0.7-Windows-EXE.zip`: Electron-wrapped Windows app.
+  - Electron-wrapped Windows app.
+  - Use this when the computer allows local unsigned Windows apps.

+- `My-Day-Learning-Town-v0.9.0-Windows-Browser.zip`
-- `My-Day-Learning-Town-v0.7-Windows-Browser.zip`: browser-launch version for school computers that block unsigned EXE apps.
+  - Browser-launch version for school computers that block or discourage unsigned EXE apps.
+  - Open `Open My Day Learning Town.html`.

 Extract the full ZIP before running.
 Do not run the app from inside the compressed ZIP.

+## Notes For Windows Users

+The EXE version may show a Windows SmartScreen or “unrecognized app” warning on some computers.
+That warning is controlled by Windows code signing and app reputation.
+It cannot be removed by the game code alone.

+If the EXE does not open on a school computer, use the Browser version instead.

 ## Run From Source